Background checks: FAQ

 What if a department feels that it can’t afford the cost of conducting criminal background checks?

 Hiring officials are encouraged to consult with their supervisors or administrators about funding.
-Background checks must be conducted if a position meets the security/safety sensitive criteria, and the employing unit is responsible for the cost of the background check.
+Background checks must be conducted for staff hires, and the employing unit is responsible for the cost of the background check.

-If the final candidate rescinds his/her acceptance of the job offer after a criminal background check is conducted, will the background check fee be refunded?
+If the final candidate rescinds their acceptance of the job offer after a criminal background check is conducted, will the background check fee be refunded?